ChrisPenner/ChrisPenner.github.io/site/drafts/test-patterns.md

 ```

 Now we have a completely **pure** way of modeling our DB, which we can seed
 with initial data, and we can even inspect the final state if we like!
-This makes
+This
-writing tests *so* much easier.
+makes writing tests *so* much easier.
+We can re-write the `upperCase` test
+without any IO!
+This means we have fewer dependencies, fewer unknowns, and can
+more directly test the behaviour of the action which we actually care about.

 ```haskell
 main :: IO ()